zenomt/mdslides/README.md

     * Stylesheet turns it into a presentation

 Diagrams can be added with your favorite Markdown-compatible diagram language, such as [Pikchr][], that adds inline SVG to the document.
 My [Pikchr command-line tool][pikchr-cmd] is intended for Unix pipeline-style workflows.
 Image references can also be added if that's more convenient.

-    $ awk -f mdsection.awk mdslides.md.in | pikchr | md2html > mdslides.html
+    $ awk -f mdsection.awk mdslides.md.in | pikchr | md2html --github > mdslides.html

 <img src="pipeline.svg" />